-$200,000 in funding from the Santa Clara Valley Water District is allowing Midpen to remove invasive plants from 55 acres of forest understory, creek corridors and pond edges in Bear Creek Redwoods Open Space Preserve, creating a healthier watershed for people and wildlife.
+Valley Water has provided Midpen with $200,000 in funding allowing us to remove invasive plants from 55 acres of forest understory, creek corridors and pond edges in Bear Creek Redwoods Open Space Preserve, creating a healthier watershed for people and wildlife.

 HEALING FROM THE PAST

-Bear Creek Redwoods was once the site of elaborate estates and gardens, which introduced invasive species to the surrounding forests where they spread unchecked for decades, crowding out native plants and disrupting the natural ecosystem.
-Now protected as natural open space, Midpen is working to preserve this landscape's fascinating history, restore the natural environment and open it to the public in 2019.
+Bear Creek Redwoods Preserve was once the site of elaborate estates and gardens, which introduced invasive species to the surrounding forests where they spread unchecked for decades, crowding out native plants and disrupting the natural ecosystem.
+Now protected as natural open space with public access, Midpen continues its work to preserve this landscape's fascinating history and restore the natural environment.

 REMOVING INVASIVE PLANTS